augustorl/imagiflix/README.md

 # _**Imagiflix**_

-> Imagiflix is a fictional site inspired by Netflix, created with HTML, CSS, Javascript and AJAX among other technologies.
+> 🎥Imagiflix is a fictional site inspired by Netflix.

 ## **_Prerequisites_**